Juank2138/Math_ML/Experiment_Hoeffding_inequality.md

 ```math
   \nu=\frac{\text{Number of Heads}}{10}
 ```
-​
+​where $\nu$ represents the empirical probability of obtaining heads.

-where $\nu$ represents the empirical probability of obtaining heads According to the experiment, we have to answer the next points
+According to the experiment, we have to answer the next points

 ### (a) What is $\mu$ for the three coins selected?